 I’m not superstitious.
 I’ll purposely cross a black cat’s path (in fact, I own one) or walk under a ladder.
 However, I am interested in the folklore and legends behind superstition.
 I like solving mysteries and once thought being a private detective would be an exciting job.

 As you may have guessed, I like to write suspense novels and cozy mysteries with a little mainstream fiction thrown in.
-You can read my short stories by clicking on the Friday Fiction link.
+You can read some of my past short stories by clicking on the Friday Fiction or Fiction categories on my blog.
 For information about my current and upcoming books, check out the book section.

 And now, since I’m not superstitious, here are thirteen random things about me.